bryanvengwa/spotify-clone/readme.txt

 Provides a clean and convenient way to perform CRUD (Create, Read, Update, Delete) operations on your database entities.
 Simplifies data access logic compared to directly using the underlying Entity Manager.

+pagination in nest js is accomplished by using external packages : npm install nestjs-typeorm-paginate